 Hello.
 My name is Justin Bianchi.
-I live in Central California, and I am preparing for the priesthood, having completed an STB in theology and an MAPM in pastoral ministry.
+I live in Central California, and I am an ordained Roman catholic priest, having completed an STB in theology and an MAPM in pastoral ministry.
 This blog is an opportunity for me to express my thoughts on Scripture after studying theology at the graduate level for four years.
 I’ve been blogging since 2009, and the blog has evolved from a rather general blog on Scripture and the faith into a commentary on the four Gospels.

 I follow the Lectionary readings used by the Roman Catholic Church.
 The Revised Common Lectionary has a generally similar cycle of readings for the Gospels.
 My blog posts are not sermons.
 They are commentary, or more properly, theological background notes on the Gospel readings.
 When it is relevant, I may borrow or alternately critique the commentary of well-known scholars.